CEED/MAGMA/sparse-iter/README.txt

     k = 3 : ELLPACKRT

 "--blocksize k"
-    for Magma_SELLC: k denots the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLCM: k denots the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor
+    for Magma_ELLPACKRT: denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLC: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor for Magma_SELLCM: k denotes the number of rows in one slice of the matrix and the number of rows assigned to one multiprocessor

 "--alignment k"
+    for Magma_ELLPACKRT: k denotes the number of threads assigned to one row
-    for Magma_SELLCM: k denots the number of threads assigned to one row
+                      notice: blocksize * alignment needs to fit into shared mem for Magma_SELLCM: k denotes the number of threads assigned to one row
-                      notice: blocksize * alignment < 512 !
+                      notice: blocksize * alignment needs to fit into shared mem

 "--ortho k"
     k = 0 : orthogonalization via classical Gram-Schmidt (CGS)